Arithmetic Moduli and Lifting of Enriques Surfaces: Moduli of Smooth Enriques Surfaces

-Now, a morphism from some base scheme $S$ to $\ModulPolAmple$ corresponds to a family ${\cal X}\to S$ of Enriques surfaces with at worst Du~Val singularities together with an ample Cossec--Verra polarization $\overline{{\cal L}}$.
-Thus, its fiber is
+Now, a morphism $S\to \ModulPolAmple$ corresponds to a family ${\cal Y}\to S$ of Enriques surfaces with at worst Du~Val singularities together with an invertible sheaf $\cal F$ that restricts to an ample Cossec--Verra polarization on every geometric fiber.
+Thus, the fiber of $\Phi_{\rm cont}$ over $S$ is given by the set-valued functor

-Artin \cite{Artin Brieskorn} showed that this functor is representable by a locally quasi-separated and quasi-finite algebraic space over $S$.
+By a result of Artin \cite[Theorem 1]{Artin Brieskorn}, this functor is representable by a locally quasi-separated and quasi-finite algebraic space over $S$.
 Thus,

-\begin{Proposition} The functor $\Phi_{\rm cont}$ is representable, locally quasi-separated and a bijection on geometric points. \end{Proposition}
+\begin{Proposition} The functor $\Phi_{\rm cont}$ is representable and locally quasi-separated.
+It induces a bijection on geometric points. \end{Proposition}

-By Theorem \ref{thm:artin stack}, every component of $\ModulPolAmple$ contains an open and dense substack over which $\Phi_{\rm cont}$ is in fact an isomorphism.
-As an application we obtain quasi-separatedness of our stacks.
-We note that this is in contrast to K3 surfaces, where the moduli space of unpolarized surfaces is highly non-separated.